syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Context-Menu.md

 ---
 layout: post
 title: Context Menu | TreeGrid | ASP.NET MVC | Syncfusion
-description: context menu
+description: Context menu in TreeGrid control is used to manipulate (add, edit and delete) the TreeGrid rows.
+It can be customized by adding a new custom menu item to it.
 platform: ejmvc
 control: TreeGrid
 documentation: ug
 ---

-# Context Menu
+# Context Menu in ASP.NET MVC TreeGrid

 The **Context menu** in TreeGrid control is used to manipulate (add, edit and delete) the TreeGrid rows.
 In TreeGrid, context menu can be enabled with `ContextMenuSettings` property.
 The `ContextMenuSettings` property contains two inner properties `ShowContextMenu` and `ContextMenuItems`.